qmk/qmk_firmware/docs/feature_combo.md

 Having 3 places to update when adding new combos or altering old ones does become cumbersome when you have a lot of combos.
 We can alleviate this with some magic! ...
 If you consider C macros magic.
 First, you need to add `VPATH += keyboards/gboards` to your `rules.mk`.
 Next, include the file `g/keymap_combo.h` in your `keymap.c`.

 !> This functionality uses the same `process_combo_event` function as `COMBO_ACTION` macros do, so you cannot use the function yourself in your keymap.
-Instead you have to define the `swith` statement's `case`s by themselves within `inject.h`, which `g/keymap_combo.h` then will include into the function.
+Instead, you have to define the `case`s of the `switch` statement by themselves within `inject.h`, which `g/keymap_combo.h` will then include into the function.

 Then, write your combos in `combos.def` file in the following manner: